Inside: The most festive DIY Easter egg pinata ideas.

 Easter is quickly approaching and with it the chance to celebrate in a bright, festive way.
-These pinata Easter eggs – which are part gorgeous design, and part absolute fun, will quickly brighten up your celebration.
+This Easter egg pinata – which are part gorgeous design, and part absolute fun, will quickly brighten up your celebration.
 They are easy to make (using an assembly line style) and pack a wonderful surprise inside that your friends and family will not soon forget.

 Next, cut the fringe.
 If you use floral crepe paper, there are already 1 3/4″ sections demarcated on it that are perfect for fringe.
 Cut strips of the paper, then stretch it by running it back and forth along the edge of a table or counter.
 Fold the strips in half the long way, and then cut slits in the unfolded edge to make the fringe.
 It’s always nice to have a pile of fringe waiting for you.

-As you near the top, select a color you’d like to see peeking out at the top the egg.
+As you near the top of the Easter pinata, select a color you’d like to see peeking out at the top the egg.
 Cut a circle of paper that color with a slit in it so that it can be glued down around the hanger.
 Continue layering the fringe until the egg is covered.

 Project design and photography by Tiffanie Turner for A Subtle Revelry.
-Tiffanie has just installed a collection of over sixty of her egg pinatas at Rare Device (a must see if you are in San Francisco!), and will move them to her Etsy shop for purchase in April.
+Tiffanie has just installed a collection of over sixty of her Easter egg pinata idea at Rare Device (a must see if you are in San Francisco!), and will move them to her Etsy shop for purchase in April.